Table of contents

 Rug pulling is a scam technique in which a crypto enterprise takes the monies invested in its protocol and runs with them.
 Pump-and-dump work on the inside, if you will.
 Rug pulls can also happen in assets with a centralized ownership structure.
 If someone can sell a significant amount of the circulating supply, the supply will rapidly expand, causing the asset's price to drop.

-Consensus is an algorithm that aims to make decentralized record-keeping more centralized database-like.
+Consensus is an algorithm that aims to make decentralized record-keeping more centralized and database-like.

 The state of agreement among the nodes on a blockchain is often called consensus.
 A consensus is required to confirm new transactions and add new blocks to the blockchain.